 What is the best Blood Resonance type?

-There's no particular best Blood Resonance type to go for, because it depends on your choice of Bloodhunt character.
+There's no particular best Blood Resonance type to go for (aside from the incredibly useful one-off Potent Resonance), because it depends on your choice of Bloodhunt character.
 If you're a Vandal, for example, you'll have an edge in melee combat thanks to your damage reduction passive, so it makes sense to prioritise the Orange (Choleric) Resonance type.
 If you want to play a slightly more careful match, then Pink (Sanguine) is a great bet.

 Here are the two Blood Resonance types I'd recommend for each archetype: